-To augment a special issue of the popular fanzine Journey Planet dedicated to Batman, co-editor Christopher Garcia asked fans to name their first memories of that hero.
-To answer, I shared about how at four-years old I wandered into my two oldest brothers’ shared bathroom to peek at their stag magazines.
-What confronted me instead was a stack of half-ruined comic books featuring many DC characters, but the two I remember most vividly are the Martian Manhunter and, of course, Batman.
+To accompany a special issue of the popular fanzine Journey Planet dedicated to Batman, co-editor Christopher J. Garcia asked fans to name their first memories of that hero.
+To answer, I shared about how at four-years old I wandered into my two oldest brothers’ bathroom to peek at their stag magazines.
+What I found instead was a stack of half-ruined comic books featuring many DC characters, but the two I remember most vividly are the Martian Manhunter and, of course, Batman.
 As I contemplate my first memory of the Dark Knight, however, I realize that it doesn’t define what eventually over several decades would become my Batman.
 My Batman has evolved through altered continuities and changing authorial interpretations, from lawful neutral to arguably chaotic good, and then finally back into to a lawful-neutral crusader unwaveringly dedicated to law and order, so much so that he’ll often bend rules when they stand in the way of his achieving or preserving this code.
 Like the Count of Monte Cristo, Batman employs dubious means and shadowy networks, all in the pursuit of a personal ideal that he follows without question.
 Get with him or get out of his way; his will be done.
 Frank Miller’s seminal The Dark Knight Returns (1986) most vividly captures this aspect of our hero, but the following are five moments in relatively recent Batman history that further illustrate what I mean.

 Moment One: Batman Quits the Justice League of America